danielfenske/weekend-jquery-salary-calculator/README.md

 ### Acknowledgement

-his weekend project is implemented into the curriculum taught at Prime Academy.
+This project is implemented into the curriculum taught at Prime Academy to strengthen our understanding of HTML, CSS3, and Javascript.